Lake Gardens

 In terms of cultural diversity, Lake Gardens records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Lake Gardens, surveyed in June-August 2016, exhibited above-average cultural diversity with 19.3% of its population born overseas and 13.3% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 54.9% of Lake Gardens' population, as per data from the Australian Bureau of Statistics (ABS) Census in 2016.
-Notably, Judaism was slightly overrepresented in Lake Gardens at 0.2%, compared to 0.1% across the rest of Victoria.
+Lake Gardens demonstrated above-average cultural diversity, with 19.3% of its population born overseas and 13.3% speaking a language other than English at home.
+Christianity was the predominant religion in Lake Gardens, accounting for 54.9% of the population.
+Notably, Judaism was overrepresented compared to Regional Vic., comprising 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity